Rafael Ángel Calderón Fournier

-Rafael Ángel Calderón Fournier (born 14 March 1949) was President of Costa Rica from 1990 to 1994.
-He was the presidential candidate of the Social Christian Unity Party for the national elections held in February 2010, but resigned his candidacy on 5 October 2009, when he was sentenced to five years in prison for two counts of corruption.
+Rafael Ángel Calderón Fournier (born 14 March 1949) is a Costa Rican lawyer and politician who served as the 41st President of Costa Rica from 1990 to 1994.
+He was the presidential candidate of the Social Christian Unity Party for the national elections held in February 2010, but he left the race on 5 October 2009, when he was sentenced to five years in prison for two counts of corruption.

 Family life

-Rafael Ángel Calderón Fournier was born in Diriamba, Nicaragua, on 14 March 1949.
+Rafael Ángel Calderón Fournier was born in Diriamba, Nicaragua, on March 14th, 1949.

 His father was Rafael Ángel Calderón Guardia, who served as president from 1940 to 1944.
 His mother was Maria del Rosario Fournier Mora.
 He was born while his parents were in exile.

 Calderon Fournier is married to Gloria Bejarano Almada, the daughter of Mexican physician and politician, Armando León Bejarano.
 They have four children: Rafael Ángel, Gloria del Carmen, María Gabriela and Marco Antonio.
 They also have six grandchildren: Alex, Gloria, Tomás, Felipe, Rafael Ángel and Karolina.
 Calderon Fournier's eldest sister, Alejandra, a trotskyist leader, died in an accident in 1979, at the age of 25.